-The following public comments were provided during the 30-day public comment period:
+The following public comments were provided during the public process:

 - 1. Request that more opportunities be provided to organization assisting seniors. - Concern with duplicative services being provided by Community Homeworks and Milestone Senior Services.
 Recommended fully funding Community Homeworks, but having separate funds that would be specifically for seniors. - 3.
 Not enough is being done for the 0-50 percent area median income in Kalamazoo.
 Investment should be on affordable housing and not downtown and street improvements.
 Action Plan does not fundamentally address the systemic issues in the city and high rent prices.